archkhertdev/wifiattack/README.md

 ## NOTE

-> This software is provided for educational purposes only.
+> This project is provided for educational purposes only.
 Any misuse is the sole responsibility of the user.
 Use only on networks you own or have permission to test.

 > For Educational Purposes Only